tzaeschke/phtree/README.md

 to efficiently store floating point values and/or ranged objects such as k-dimensional boxes.

 The PH-tree was developed at ETH Zurich and first published in:
-"The PH-Tree: A Space-Efficient Storage Structure and Multi-Dimensional Index", Tilmann Zaeschke, Christoph Zimmerli and Moira C. Norrie, Proceedings of Intl.
+"The PH-Tree: A Space-Efficient Storage Structure and Multi-Dimensional Index" [PDF](http://globis.ethz.ch/?pubdownload=699), Tilmann Zäschke, Christoph Zimmerli and Moira C. Norrie, Proceedings of Intl.
 Conf. on Management of Data (SIGMOD), 2014

 Contact: